BAME! POW! Comics get diverse (part 3)

 Not to mention their various excursions to Mangapore, populated by Japanese / Singeaporean types (actually not on the same planet as Downlode, for reasons I don’t understand).
 And more recently Generica – which should just be future America, but is also in fact on another planet entirely.

 Let’s pick out a handful of actual characters, then:

 cop-turned-bartender Rocky Rhodes, and his wife Wendy Deng

 |Words by Dan Abnett; Art by Simon Davis|

-Broadus (I'm still trying to figure out where the Kal Cutter / Cane Broadus pun is.
-Thre must be one somewhere!)
+his partner Cane Broadus (I'm still trying to figure out where the Kal Cutter / Cane Broadus pun is.
+There must be one somewhere!)